MicrosoftDocs/customer-insights/ci-docs/audience-insights/sample-guide-predict-subscription-churn.md

 ## Task 3 - Configure the subscription churn prediction

 With the unified customer profiles in place, we can now run the subscription churn prediction.
-For detailed steps, see the [Subscription churn prediction (preview)](predict-subscription-churn.md) article.
+For detailed steps, see the [Subscription churn prediction](predict-subscription-churn.md) article.

 1. Go to **Intelligence** > **Discover** and select to use the **Customer churn model**.